mosip/commons/kernel/kernel-authcodeflowproxy-api/README.md

 ## Kernel Authcodeflowproxy Api

 ## Overview
 This api provides server side functions related login using authorization code flow.
-The Authorization Code grant type is used by confidential and public clients to exchange an authorization code for an access token.For an overview on Authorization Code grant type [refer](https://oauth.net/2/grant-types/authorization-code/).
+The Authorization Code grant type is used by confidential and public clients to exchange an authorization code for an access token.
+For an overview on Authorization Code grant type [refer](https://oauth.net/2/grant-types/authorization-code/).

 ## Technical features
-- Provides rest apis for Login,logout and online token validate funtionalities.
+- Provides REST APIs for login, logout and online token validate funtionalities.

 ## Usage
 1. To use this api, add this to dependency list: